 Let's see which Flow blocks are easily duplicated and which ones require attention.

-Tip: Basically, the parts that aren't duplicated are only those that will not make sense to duplicate them.
-EX: Preferred campaign senders, imported contacts, historical dates (dates that are already in the past at the moment of duplication).
+Tip: Basically, the parts that aren't duplicated are only those that will not make sense to duplicate them - such as campaign senders or imported contacts.

 Campaign entries blocks